jashkenas/lil-license/FAQ.md

 Why publish yet another license?
 Why not just use [MIT](http://mitlicense.org)?

-The MIT License is lovely: functional, relatively clear in intent to all readers — not just lawyers — and has stood the test of time.
+It's true that license proliferation is a real problem.
+And the MIT License is lovely: functional, relatively clear in intent to all readers — not just lawyers — and has stood the test of time.
 [Roughly half](https://github.com/blog/1964-open-source-license-usage-on-github-com)
 of all open source projects use it.
 But it was written in the 1980s, and as open source authors and users we've learned that, in practice, we need just a little